surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

     in the step sequencer)
   - The MSEG Editor supports multi-select (with shift-drag)
   - The LFO envelope is now deactivatable.
 RMB/Deactivate any of the DAHDSR sliders.
+  - Both Scene A and Scene B Modulation Sources can independently modulate global parameters (so both A and B can modulate FX sliders, say)

 - Smaller changes
   - Window oscillator has an option to do continuous morphing